On the differentials of the Hochschild-Kostant-Rosenberg spectral sequence: Atiyah class and Verschiebung

 \section{Atiyah class and Verschiebung}

 In Definition \ref{definition: V}, the natural transformation

-for $\Fp$-algebras $A$ was defined by a rather indirect method: first, the shifted differential forms are viewed as functions on the mapping stack $\Mapsu(B\Ghat_a^\vee,-)$; then, a vector field on $B\Ghat_a^\vee$ is used to define a natural vector field on those mapping stacks.
-From this definition, it is not immediately clear how to calculate the endomorphism $V$.
-In this section, the morphism $V$ is related to the Atiyah class, which makes $L\Omega^1[1]$ into a homotopy Lie coalgebra.
-The main result is that the endomorphism $V$ is a $p$th power operation for the Atiyah cobracket.
-This allows $V$ to be computed in many examples: for instance, in §\ref{subsection: V on classifying stack} it is shown that the morphism $V$ on the classifying stack $BG$ of a group recovers the classical $p$th power operation on the Lie algebra of $G$.
+for \(A\)-schemes when \(A\) has characteristic \(p\) was defined by a rather indirect method: first, the shifted differential forms are viewed as functions on the mapping stack \(\Mapsu(B\Ghat_a^\vee,-)\); then, a vector field on \(B\Ghat_a^\vee\) is used to define a natural vector field on those mapping stacks.
+From this definition, it is not immediately clear how to calculate the morphism \(V\).
+In this section, the morphism \(V\) is related to the Atiyah class, which makes \(L\Omega^1[1]\) into a homotopy Lie coalgebra.
+The main result, Theorem \ref{theorem: V is a pth power} is that the endomorphism \(V\) is a \(p\)th power operation for the Atiyah cobracket.
+This allows \(V\) to be computed in more examples.